lululoid/meZram/README.md

 ### VIDEO EXAMPLE
 https://github.com/lululoid/meZram/assets/42432169/a5c527a8-8987-485d-a73e-45822dca98c5

-To do the opposite in other word make  aggressive mode not aggressive and make lmkd hold more apps add config like below.
+To do the opposite in other word make  aggressive mode not aggressive and make lmkd hold more apps or as I called it `disaggressive mode` you can add config like below.
 Keep in mind that set the config like this might make your device lag or even freeze.
 Avoid too low `ro.lmk.downgrade_pressure`.
 ![example0](https://github.com/lululoid/meZram/blob/psi_variant/pic/aggressive_mode_realvnc.jpg)
 <pre>
     {